 If you can connect with an established ancestor linked to other researchers, this can be a tremendous help to finding both your roots and your living relatives.

-Some companies offer different types of YDNA tests that test fewer or more genetic markers.
+Some Y-DNA testing companies offer different kits that test fewer or more genetic markers.

 The more markers that get tested, the better your results are going to be.
 Even though it is more expensive to test more markers, it is usually well worth the cost.